ForcesWatch challenges the ethics of military recruitment and questions the climate of uncritical national pride in the armed forces

 One Step Forward: The case for ending recruitment of minors by the British armed forces

-This report published by Child Soldiers International and ForcesWatch outlines the numerous ethical and legal concerns related to rhe recruitment of under-18s, including the disproportionately high level of risk they face and long-term consequences for their employability, as well as detailing how much more it costs than recruiting only adults.
+This report from Child Soldiers International and ForcesWatch outlines ethical and legal concerns related to the recruitment of under-18s, including the disproportionate levels of risk they face and long-term consequences for employability, as well as detailing how much more it costs than recruiting only adults.
 April 2013

 THERE are hook the duck stalls, fairground rides and countless ice-cream vans.
 But these are not the most popular attractions with the thousands of small children who descended on Stirling yesterday for Armed Forces Day.
 They seemed to prefer handling the high-velocity sniper rifle, getting to grips with an 81mm mortar or staring down the sights of a Starstreak II missile launcher, with its operator on hand to boast of its "multi-target capability" and 7km range.

 Giles Fraser asks if the commitment for 100 new cadet force units in state schools by 2015 the best way to mark the start of the first world war?